Mattia46/firstMonth/pills/command_line3.md

 Pipes allow you to redirect streams.
 For example:

-`cat combined.txt | less`
+`cat combined | less`

 The "|" symbol, also known as a "pipe," passes the output stream (what would normally be printed on the screen) of the command to the left of the pipe to the input stream of the command on the right.
-So in this example it's passing the output of the file "combined.txt" into the "less" command that we learned about earlier.
+So in this example it's passing the output of the file "combined" into the "less" command that we learned about earlier.

 This will make "less" take the input from the input stream as opposed to opening the file given as an argument.
-The output of `cat combined.txt` will not be shown on the screen at all since we redirected the output stream to the input stream of `less`.
+The output of `cat combined` will not be shown on the screen at all since we redirected the output stream to the input stream of `less`.

 Let's consider another example.
 Suppose you have lots of files in the current directory and you would like to view them using the `less` command instead of just printing thousands of lines on the screen.
 You can redirect the output of `ls` to `less`.